WW92030-STORAGE/VSC/.docs/objects/Mesh.md

 - `Mesh(Triangle3* tt, int sz)` = No material support.
 - `Mesh(std::vector<Triangle3> tt)` = No material support.

+`v` is the list of vertices in the mesh
+`t` is the list of triangle, represented as indices regarding `v` `tex` is the list of `uv` coordinates that the mesh uses for vertices `texco` is the list of triangle corner uvs, in terms of indices into `tex`

 ## Functions

 - `setupvns()` = Given the mesh, re-calculates the vertex normals as averages of the normals of adjoining faces.